 Banastre Tarleton (21 August 1754 – 15 January 1833) was the commander of the notorious Green Dragoons and fought in many battles during the American Revolutionary War.

 He became known as “the butcher” to the colonials due to his brutal tactics and actions taken at the Battle of Waxhaws.
 After the war, he was an antagonist to the English abolition movement that was led by William Wilberforce.

 Banastre Tarleton’s Military Career

-- Due to his natural ability he rose through the ranks quickly without having to purchase another commission.
-He was a decisive leader and skilled commander.
-When he learned of the rebellion across the Atlantic Ocean he volunteered for service.
+Due to his natural ability, he rose through the ranks quickly without having to purchase another commission.
+He was a decisive leader and a skilled commander.
+When he learned of the rebellion in the British Colonies across the Atlantic Ocean he volunteered for service.
 By that time he had already reached the rank of Lieutenant Colonel.

 American Revolutionary War

 Lieutenant Colonel Banastre Tarleton arrived in the American Colonies in 1776 as part of an expedition to take Charleston, South Carolina, under General Charles Cornwallis.

 The expedition to capture Charleston initially failed and Tarleton was reassigned to the northern theatre.

 He arrived in New York after the battle for New York had been decided and joined the main British army under General William Howe.
 Here he served with great distinction and caught the eye of his superior officers.
 He was quickly promoted to brigade major of cavalry.

 He served under Colonel William Harcourt and led reconnaissance missions and scouting parties.
 His scouting ability was unmatched in the British army, with exception to Robert Rogers, and he was able to move with lightning speed.